 Whether you’re travelling from Toronto, Markham, Pickering, Mississauga or Hamilton, you can use public transit to visit Rouge National Urban Park.
 Plan your trip to Rouge National Urban Park today at Triplinx.ca

 Popular Transit Routes:

 From Union Station, ride the TTC eastbound Subway (Line 2) to Kennedy Station.
 Connect to Bus 86A Scarborough towards the Toronto Zoo.
 Get off at the intersection of Meadowvale Road and Zoo Road.
-Walk 100 metres to the right down Zoo Road and you will arrive at the Parks Canada Welcome Centre and Rouge Valley Conservation Centre.
+Walk 100 metres to the right down Zoo Road and you will arrive at the Zoo Road Day Use Area and Rouge Valley Conservation Centre.

 By Commuter Train/Bus

 From Union Station, take the Go Train Lakeshore East to Guildwood GO Station (4 stops).
 Connect to Bus 86A Scarborough towards the Toronto Zoo.
 Get off at the intersection of Meadowvale Road and Zoo Road.
-Walk 100 metres to the right down Zoo Road and you will arrive at the Parks Canada Welcome Centre and Rouge Valley Conservation Centre.
+Walk 100 metres to the right down Zoo Road and you will arrive at the Zoo Road Day Use Area and Rouge Valley Conservation Centre.

 Distance from downtown Toronto to the Zoo Road Area: Approximately 37 km.

 Note: Both the TTC and Go Transit allow you to bring bikes onto their trains and buses or have bike racks, though some restrictions apply at peak travel times.
 Consult their websites for more information and to help plan your route.

 CAUTION!
 Please note that biking to the park and between park areas can involve cycling on busy roads, many of which do not have dedicated cycling lanes.
 Please exercise caution and cycle safely.